jadgowen/gowen-memory-game/README.md

 Players begin with a score of 4 stars, and as the number of moves increases, the number of stars begins to decline.

+Play the game by clicking [here](http://htmlpreview.github.io/?https://github.com/jadgowen/gowen-memory-game/blob/master/index.html).

 ## Comments

 This Memory Game project leveraged existing css, html, and js resources associated with the project.
-It was also inspired by existing projects and all of the great contributors at sites like StackOverflow, MDN Developer and w3 Schools.
+It was also inspired by all of the great contributors at sites like StackOverflow, MDN Developer, w3 Schools, and most impressive, the great students at Udacity.

 ## Dependencies